 Items that don't look so hot in your credit history:

-In the absence of a credit history to show payment behavior patterns, underwriters evaluating your loan application may look elsewhere to determine whether you're a reasonable risk.
+Without a credit history to show payment behavior patterns, underwriters evaluating your loan application may look elsewhere to determine whether you're a reasonable risk.

-Utility bills, phone bills, and insurance payments are examples of places a lender might find patterns of behavior around paying bills on time.
+Utility, phone, and insurance payments are examples of places a lender might find patterns of behavior around paying bills on time.

 Can you get an FHA loan after a bankruptcy, foreclosure, or short sale?